maxlath/wikibase-cli/docs/write_operations.md

 wb ee ./template.js Q1 abc 123 --dry
 ```

-See [`wikidata-edit` documentation on `entity.edit`](https://github.com/maxlath/wikidata-edit/blob/master/docs/how_to.md#edit-entity) for details on the expected data format, especially on how to set complex values, qualifiers and references, or remove existing data.
+See [`wikibase-edit` documentation on `entity.edit`](https://github.com/maxlath/wikibase-edit/blob/master/docs/how_to.md#edit-entity) for details on the expected data format, especially on how to set complex values, qualifiers and references, or remove existing data.

 ### [Demos](https://github.com/maxlath/wikidata-scripting)